aaronparker/aaronparker.github.io/_posts/2006-09-26-windows-vista-tips.md

 <a target="_blank" href="http://www.trustedaccess.info/photos/images/images/117/original.aspx"></a>

-**Tip #2: Hold Shift and Right Click a Folder to reveal 'Copy as Path&#8217;**
+**Tip #2: Hold Shift and Right Click a Folder to reveal 'Copy as Path'**

 Did you know that Microsoft has removed the ability to drag and drop onto a Command Prompt?
-For a simple way to get a folder path to a Command Prompt window, right click the folder in Explorer while holding down the shift key to reveal the 'Copy as Path&#8217; menu option.
+For a simple way to get a folder path to a Command Prompt window, right click the folder in Explorer while holding down the shift key to reveal the 'Copy as Path' menu option.
 Very cool:

 ![](http://stealthpuppy.com/wp-content/uploads/2006/09/1000.14.116.CopyAsPath.png)